-This updated recommendation from the world’s leading health organisation is welcome news.
+This updated recommendation from the world’s leading health organization is welcome news.
 It demonstrates to all maternity care providers just how irrelevant Friedman’s Curve is.

-It also points the way for new and experienced care providers to become fully aware of best practice and evidence-based research.
+It also points the way for new and experienced care providers to become fully aware of best practices and evidence-based research.

-A recent study found during normal labour, women can dilate more slowly than the widely accepted benchmark of 1cm per hour.
-The use of information sources such as Friedman’s Curve, as the basis for decision making during labour care, is no longer relevant.
+A recent study found during normal labor, women can dilate more slowly than the widely accepted benchmark of 1cm per hour.
+The use of information sources such as Friedman’s Curve, as the basis for decision making during labor care, is no longer relevant.

 What Does This Mean For Birthing Women?

-The new guidelines from the WHO highlight the importance of maternity care providers acknowledging the individual women they are caring for.
+The new guidelines from the WHO highlights the importance of maternity care providers acknowledging the individual women they are caring for.
 This creates a more positive and empowering birth experience.

 The recommendations overturn the incorrect practices that have been responsible for removing women’s autonomy with regard to their birth experiences.